CapsLockRus/Shells_PPGMod/README.md

 # Shells_PPGMod
-Source code of a steam mod for a non-licensed game version.
+Source code of a steam mod for a non-licenced game version.
 Steam version: https://steamcommunity.com/sharedfiles/filedetails/?id=3693113302

 # Downloading and installing:
 1) download the zip file with sources: